What Is Oxycodone Withdrawal?

 Oxycodone is a potent opioid found in common prescription painkillers, such as OxyContin and Percocet.
 Over time, oxycodone users develop a tolerance to the drug and they need higher doses to achieve the same effects.

-Once a dependence on oxycodone has developed, quitting the drug will result in painful withdrawal symptoms.
+Once a dependence on oxycodone has developed, quitting the drug will result in uncomfortable, and potentially painful, withdrawal symptoms.
 Some people relapse during oxycodone withdrawal because the symptoms are too intense.
 Others continue using oxycodone just to feel “normal” and avoid withdrawal.

 An inpatient or outpatient treatment program and medical detox can help oxycodone users reach sobriety safely and successfully.
 Contact a recovery professional for help finding treatment.